linhuifj/kaggle-kuzushiji-recognition/README.md

 character detection -> get lines -> line recognition -> postprocessing

 ### Text line detection
+We first detect bounding boxes of each chacacter, then we group the boxes to merge vertical lines.
+These lines will be extracted and recognized.

-codes are in line_det/ directory.
+details are in line_det/ directory.

-we tried to use retina net and center net to detect characters.
-The result may be inaccurate, but it doesn't matter.
-We just merge the boxes with some rules to get vertical lines, and extract each lines out with their position informations stored in file.

 ## Text recognition
-Each extracted line is resized (with padding) to image 32x800.
+Each extracted line is resized (with padding) to image 32x800, and fed into CRNN(CNN + LSTM + CTC) model for recognition.
+Attention is added as multi-task learning for improving the alignment accuracy of CTC model.

 ## Decode
 We use beam search + language model for decoding.
+Language model is trained by kenlm with the vertical line texts from training data.

 ## Post Processing
+usage: adjust_center/adjust.py output.csv > outout_new.csv
+We binarize the images to get the stroke of the characters.
+Then for each coordinate of the resuling character, we adjust it's position to the nearest stroke.
+This pocessing will increase the score by abount 0.01.

 ## Interesting findings
 1. position accuracy
+The CRNN model is used for recognition.
+It takes input with 32x800 and outputs 200x4788.
+The model without lstm layer has accuate position output but lower accuracy.
+When lstm is added, the position drifts and become inaccurate.
+Adding attention output as a multitask leaning objective will increase the position accuracy of CRNN.

 2. data augmentation
+Random brightness, contrast, distortion, scaling are added to augment the training data.

-3.
+3. regularization
+Dropout, cutout, weight decay and early stopping are added to prevent overfitting.